 On Yom Kippur, the holiest of all days, the High Priest was allowed entrance into the Holy of Holies, the innermost chamber of the Temple, into which no other mortal could enter.
 This was the zenith of a day that involved an ascending order of services, each of which was preceded by immersion in the mikvah.

-The primary uses of mikvah today are delineated in Jewish Law and date back to the dawn of Jewish history.
+The primary uses of mikvah today are delineated in Jewish law and date back to the dawn of Jewish history.
 They cover many elements of Jewish life.
 Mikvah is an integral part of conversion to Judaism.
-Mikvah is used, though less widely known, for the immersion of new pots, dishes, and utensils before they are used by a Jew.
+It is used, though less widely known, for the immersion of new pots, dishes and utensils before they are utilized by a Jew.
 The mikvah concept is also the focal point of the taharah, the purification rite of a Jew before the person is laid to rest and the soul ascends on high.
 The manual pouring of water in a highly specific manner over the entire body of the deceased serves this purpose.